mylesmegyesi/hyperion-ruby/README.md

 Hyperion::API.configure_kind can be used to configure how hyperion persits a kind:

- * they limit the fields persisted to only what is specified in their definition.
+ * they limit the fields persisted to only what is specified in their definitio
- * default values can be assigned to fields
- * types, packers, and unpackers can be assigned to fields.
-Packers allow you to manipulate a field (perhaps serialize it) before it is persisted.
-Unpacker conversly manipulate fields when loaded.
-     Packers and unpackers maybe a fn (which will be excuted) or an object used to pivot the pack and unpack multimethods.
-     A type (object) is simply a combined packer and unpacker.

 Example: